 Slow Cooker Beef and Broccoli Ingredients

 - Diced beef – Usually called casserole beef or stewing steak in the supermarkets.
-No browning necessary.
+No browning necessary

-- Low sodium soy sauce – It’s worth buying low sodium here to reduce the salt content.
+- Low sodium soy sauce – It’s worth buying low sodium here to reduce the salt content

-- Honey – Runny honey ideally.
+- Honey – Runny honey ideally, but just use what you have in

-- Chinese five spice – From the herbs and spices aisle.
+- Chinese five spice – From the herbs and spices aisle

 How to make Slow Cooker Beef and Broccoli